tee0zed/btc_sender/README.md

 # BtcSender

 This is a simple bitcoin sender that uses the blockstream.info API to send bitcoins to a given address.
+Put my head on that it is been written by my hand.

 ## Installation
 App will take wif string either from `ENV['WIF']` ENV, or from a file named `wif.txt` in the root of the project.